 A:

 Every student will need access to a a computer of some sort, whether it's a tablet, laptop or PC and a printer.
-Students will use email and our online class management sites (Schoology or Homeschool-Life) to communicate with instructors.
+Students will use email and our online class management sites (Canvas or Homeschool-Life) to communicate with instructors.
 In addition, many classes require students to type their homework submissions or look up online resources.

 Q: